ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/horvitz_thompson/technical_specification.md

 ### 3.1 Input Records

+Unless otherwise noted, fields specified in this section must be fully populated.

 Input records must include the following fields of the correct types:

 * Identifier - Any
-* Period - String in "YYYYMM" format
+* Period - Any
 * Strata - Any
 * Sample Marker - Boolean

+Optionally the following fields can also be passed:

-* Adjustment Marker (Optional) - String one of "I", "D", "O"
+* Adjustment Marker - String one of "I", "D", "O"
-* H Value (Optional) - Boolean
+* H Value - Boolean
-* Auxiliary (Optional) - Numeric
+* Auxiliary Variable - Numeric
-* Calibration Group (Optional) - Any
+* Calibration Group - Any

-Unless otherwise noted, fields must not contain null values.
+An identifier must be unique within a given period and strata/calibration group.

 ### 3.2 Output Records

 Output records shall always contain the following fields with the following
 types:

-* Period - String in "YYYYMM" format
+* Period - Any
 * Strata - Any
 * Design Weight - Numeric
 * Unadjusted Design Weight (Optional) - Numeric